AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 2. Deploy Fortigate Instance from AWS Marketplace
 ----------------------------------------------------

 Launch Fortigate from AWS Marketplace, with appropriate subscription level.
-The type of subscription and/or version does not affect the fucntionaly from Aviatrix perspective.
-However, it may affect steps outline from FG's UI.
+The type of subscription and/or version does not affect the functionality from Aviatrix perspective.
+However, it may affect steps outline from FortiGate's UI.

 Launch Fortinet FortiGate Next-Generation Firewall from AWS Marketplace with following details: